Learn something new every day

 A motion can be filed anytime someone wants to ask the court to take an action.
 A motion to terminate is the legal way to ask for the discontinuation of an existing order.
 It is often requested after the terms of the original order have been met — frequently after a deadline or milestone has been reached.
 It may be filed to suspend child support, guardianship, or parental rights.
 The end to a probation sentence can also be obtained if a judge grants a motion to terminate the order.

 Other instances may require filings of this type, such as when one or both parents wish to relinquish their roles as legal guardians.
 This often occurs to allow an adoption.
-Sometimes, a motion to terminate is filed by someone other than the parent or legal guardian.
+Sometimes, this type of motion is filed by someone other than the parent or legal guardian.
 In cases of abandonment, neglect, or when a parent presents extreme danger to the child, the motion may be filed on behalf of the minor.

 Outside family law, there are instances where someone may request relief of an existing order.
 When an individual approaches the end of a probation sentence, a motion to terminate probation is often filed.
 Sometimes it is submitted to request an early end to the sentence.
 This can often be granted when the individual has complied with the terms of the judgment, and has not had any violations.